Gmajor1991/PhorestProject/README.md

 ## Description

 This project contains an end-to-end UI test set for Phorest’s Gift Card purchasing flow.
 The main purchase flow and edge cases have been covered by a full set of manual test scripts, which have been executed with evidence enclosed.
-Three automated test scripts, written using Javascript and Selenium WebDriver, have been included to cover some of the main purchase flows.
+One automated test script, written using Javascript and Selenium WebDriver, has been included to cover the basic idea of the main purchase flow.
 The demo salon, found at https://gift-cards.phorest.com/salons/demous#, served as the testing environment.

 ## Technologies used: